Carcajou, Alberta

 Carcajou is an unincorporated community in Alberta, Canada.
 It is located in northern Alberta, on the banks of the Peace River, north of Manning.
 Carcajou is a French word meaning wolverine.

 Carcajou is located in census division No. 17 and is administered by the County of Northern Lights.

+History

+Originally Carcajou was on the east side of the Peace River and called Wolverine Point by the fur traders.
+The settlement was established by J. B. La Fleur in 1798 for the Northwest Company to trade with the Beaver tribe.

+The settlement played a role in the competition between the Northwest Company and Hudson's Bay Company between 1812 and 1815.